 The sunny land of Quang Binh was once devastated by the bombings of America during the Vietnam War.
 Now, the province is still overcoming its toll from the past.
-Tourism is playing a big part of that, and Quang Binh definitely has a big potential of being one of the major destinations in Vietnam.
+Tourism is playing a big part in that, and Quang Binh definitely has a big potential of being one of the major destinations in Vietnam.
 We will see why.

 Phong Nha cave in Quang Binh, Vietnam

 There are two main contrast destinations within Quang Binh Province: Dong Hoi and Phong Nha – Ke Bang.
 Dong Hoi is the county of Quang Binh.
 Although there are not many attractions within the town, Dong Hoi is less visited by foreigners so you will be greeted with a lot of hellos from the locals.
 The town also has its own collection of beach resorts.
 We would like to recommend the Sun Spa Resort which has 234 international standard rooms and suites as well as several restaurants and bars with different themes.